gramster/ipython-kusto/README.md

 When running a query, you may be redirected to a browser page to sign in if a token is needed.

 See the example notebook in the examples/ directory for more details.

+0.0.6

+Removed the NEWS.md file; it wasn't being bundled and caused install to not work.
+This is a quick fix.

+0.0.5

+Added a flag to inhibit variable substitution in case that is problematic in some query.

+0.0.4

+Better error reporting.
+Use --error to get the old raw error.

+0.0.3

+Updated URL to point to Github repo.

+0.0.2

+A typo crept in to 0.0.1 release; that has been fixed.
+Added a --quiet option to not display the dataframe.

+0.01.
+Initial release